 }

-Get todataAfter the array, we can iterate through it, dynamically creating frontend UI elements for each filter.
-For each filter object, we can create a frontend UI element based on itsnameCome as the title of the filter area,field_nameWill be used as the parameter name for the backend request,itemsThe array is used to generate specific options.
+obtaining todataAfter the array, we can iterate over this array to dynamically create front-end UI elements for each filter.
+For each filter object, we can use itsnameUse as the title of the filter area,field_nameWill be used as the parameter name of the backend request,itemsThe array is used to generate specific options.

-Here, we can decide according to actual needs whether to use a dropdown menu (<select>) or a multiple choice box (<input type="checkbox">).
+Here, we can decide based on actual needs whether to use a dropdown menu (<select>) or a checkbox (<input type="checkbox">)

-Create a dropdown menu (suitable for single selection filtering, such as "City"):
+Create a dropdown menu (suitable for single selection filters, such as "City"):

-If a user typically only selects one value for a filtering dimension (such as 'City'), a dropdown menu is a concise and effective choice.
+If a user typically only selects one value for a filter dimension (such as "city"), a dropdown menu is a simple and effective choice.

 function renderDropdownFilter(filterData) {